About GDP · Est. 1991 · Mombasa, Kenya

 Michael Wright

 Michael has led GDP’s vision and operations since co-founding the organization in 1991 alongside his family.
-He oversees all field programs, strategic partnerships, and the long-term development of GDP’s East Africa presence, traveling to Kenya regularly to maintain direct community relationships built over three decades.
+He oversees all field programs, strategic partnerships, and GDP’s long-term development in East Africa.
+Full bio →

 Patricia Wright